 Apart from perseverance, if something distinguishes the tour is the interest to truly reach the neighborhood, to leave comfort zones and usual places to invade the homeland of people who almost never have the opportunity to go to a theater to watch a show.
 Often, arriving at these places is to put a cross in blank spaces of maps that do not pick up streets or buildings that despite everything are there, like mirages or invasions of parallel universes.

-In spite of the oiledness of the mechanism, each production involves a different challenge, and with each one they know something else.
+In spite of the oiledness of the mechanism, each production involves a different challenge, and with each one they learn something else.
 On the way they have been learning.
 For example, they need to carry rags to dry the instruments on rainy days.
-That they can be an instrument but not the umbrellas.
-Que nylon jars are the best protector in the local market for microphones.
+That they can forget an instrument but not the umbrellas.
+That plastic bags are the best protector in the local market for microphones.

 «In these concerts books are donated to local schools.
 Poems are recited.
 Groups or soloists, consecrated or emerging are invited to participate.
 There is no politics.
 Although they are among the listeners, as has happened, Maradona or Mujica.
 Nor economy, because the merchandising it is absent. "

-Amin, producer at last, likes to foresee everything.
-The only thing he can not control is the weather, and even then he has found a formula to tie it in short.
+Amín, producer at last, likes to foresee everything.
+The only thing she can not control is the weather, and even then she has found a formula to tie it in short.
 At some point on the day of the concert, invariably, she will call the Institute of Meterology to know part of the time, not with the intention of canceling the concert in case of rains, but to know in advance what weather conditions they will face.

-Because it does not matter if rails are tipped, or light goes out, there are two things that one can take for granted in a concert of Silvio neighborhoods: what will happen, and what will start on time.
-They know it - and they appreciate it - everyone who has attended.
+Because it does not matter if it's raining cats and dogs or light goes out, there are two things that one can take for granted in a concert of Silvio through the neighborhoods: that it will happen, and that it will start on time.
+Everyone who has attended knows it and appreciates it.
 Very rarely it is postponed, and it is never canceled.

 It happened to them with El Palenque, a neighborhood that is close to the Puente de la Lisa.
 They arrived at the site and chose a location.
 The place had everything but the conditions to make a montage, but it was that, knowing that nobody was ever going to get there to give a concert, what motivated them.
 At that time they were still riding two days in advance, and the first day it rained so much that the cables were flooded and there was no choice but to postpone the concert.
 That afternoon Silvio went through El Palenque, so they would know that yes, there would be a concert sooner rather than later.
 The next day, supported by the old ladies of the neighborhood who threw themselves with jugs to remove all the mud that could be, there was a concert.

 Of course, not all neighborhoods have the same empathy as El Palenque, there are nice neighborhoods and warm neighborhoods.
 In some they receive them as if they were old friends, and they share the cold water and the little coffee they may have, and in others they are less welcoming, and they look at them with something close to indifference.
-Not everyone is excited to have a concert by Silvio in their neighborhood, and they can even come to the concert without too much interest and start talking without pain, even out loud, to check that the music played there is not really theirs .
+Not everyone is excited to have a concert by Silvio in their neighborhood, and they can even come to the concert without too much interest and start talking shamelessly, even out loud, once they check that the music played there is not really their thing .
 But it is part of the trade, and more of this type of actions; the warm reception of the inhabitants of the neighborhood can not be seen as something negative nor can they ask the public to respect the protocols of a concert hall.
 There Silvio and his people are foreigners, those who come to invade a space that has its rhythms and customs, and we must be respectful with them.
-When you are doing something for the community, in the community, you can not get to impose the rules because that would only perpetuate the dynamics of discrimination that they are trying to eliminate.
+When you are doing something for the community, in the community, you can't come and impose the rules because that would only perpetuate the dynamics of discrimination that they are trying to eliminate.

 Like when they were in La Normal Park, in the municipality of El Cerro.
 They had La Colmenita as guests, and vendors from the nearby Latin American Stadium saw the reef.
 There they arrived with their whistles and bugles and made the day selling knick-knacks to the children who roamed the place.
-Although they were asked to stop selling the whistles, the reactions were variable, and the damage was done; Everywhere there was a little boy with a bugle ready to be heard at any moment.
-Let's say it was not the concert that was best heard.
+Although they were asked to stop selling the whistles, the reactions were variable, and the damage was done; anywhere there was a little boy with a bugle ready to be blown at any moment.
+Let's say it wasn't the concert that was best listened to.